Toledo vs. UMass NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Toledo and its opponents have combined for 58 points -- this matchup's over/under -- only once this season.
+- Toledo and its opponents have combined for 58.5 points or more just once this season.

-- UMass and its opponents have combined to score more than 58 points in three of four games this season.
+- UMass' games have gone over 58.5 points in two opportunities this season.

-- Saturday's total is 15 points higher than the combined 43 PPG average of the two teams.
+- The two teams combine to average 43 points per game, 15.5 less than the over/under in this contest.

-- The Rockets and their opponents score an average of 57 points per game, one fewer than Saturday's total.
+- The average total in Rockets games this season is 57, 1.5 points fewer than Saturday's over/under of 58.5 .

-- The 58-point over/under for this game is 0.9 points below the 58.9 points per game average total in Minutemen games this season.
+- The 58.9 PPG average total in Minutemen games this season is 0.4 points more than this game's over/under.

 Toledo Stats and Trends

-- Toledo's games this year have gone over the point total one time in three opportunities (33.3%).
+- Toledo's games this year have hit the over on one of three set point totals (33.3%).

 - This year, the Rockets score 21.3 fewer points per game (26.5) than the Minutemen give up (47.8).